Leveraging VLM-Based Pipelines to Annotate 3D Objects: Introduction

 \section{Introduction}

-Numerous ML applications could benefit from a zero-shot VLM pipeline to identify the type and nature of a 3D object from views of it.
-We assess the design choices for such a pipeline: (i) what images to use, (ii) what VLM, (iii) how to prompt the VLM, (iv) how to aggregate multi-view or multi-prompt responses to produce an aggregate, and (v) what auxiliary information can be provided to improve inference.
+Numerous applications could benefit from a zero-shot VLM pipeline to identify the type and nature of a 3D object from views of it.
+We assess the design choices for such a pipeline: (i) what images to use, (ii) what VLM, (iii) how to prompt the VLM, (iv) how to process multi-view or multi-prompt responses to produce an aggregate, and (v) what auxiliary information can be provided to improve inference.
 These stages can be evaluated and optimized using sparse labeled data.
-But to scale VLM pipeline assessment beyond validation accuracy, we also show (vi) how to surface interesting or problematic cases by comparing VLM responses with visionless responses from the same model.
+But to scale VLM pipeline assessment beyond validation accuracy, we also develop unsupervised metrics to track hallucination and ablate visual reasoning.

-Datasets of 3D objects (e.g., Objaverse \cite{deitke2023objaverse}) provide a controllable, rich testing ground for such a pipeline.
-Without loss of generality for our evaluations, we target the generation of useful text pairings for 764K objects.
-We look beyond captioning to infer specific properties such as type, material, physical behavior, affordances, or relations like containment between objects.
-These property-specific annotations (PSAs) help index the objects on a set of conceptual axes (Figure \ref{fig:objaverse_conceptual_grid}).
+Datasets of 3D objects (e.g., Objaverse from \citet{deitke2023objaverse}) provide a rich testing ground for such a pipeline.
+We target the generation of useful text pairings for 764K object assets.
+We look not only at captioning but also inferring specific properties such as type, material, physical behavior, affordances, or relations like containment between objects.
+These property-specific, open-vocabulary annotations help index the dataset on a set of conceptual axes (Fig \ref{fig:objaverse_conceptual_grid}).

-To address the challenge of inspecting a 3D object using 2D views, we generate VLM responses with accompanying log-likelihoods.
-This facilitates a \emph{score-based multi-probe aggregation} (SBMPA) to determine the most reliable responses across different object views (or arbitrary varied factors).
-Our method is novel, general, and compares favorably with text-only summarization; the latter requires additional computation, some instruction tuning, yet tends to propagate upstream contradictions (i.e., hallucination).
-By processing individual 2D views, we can attribute an aggregate response to specific views, thus mitigating black-boxeyness.
+To address the challenge of inspecting a 3D object using 2D views, we generate VLM responses with accompanying image-text likelihoods.
+This facilitates a visually grounded score-based aggregation (ScoreAgg) to determine the most reliable responses across different object views.
+Our algorithm is novel, general, and can be applied to arbitrary factors (besides viewpoint) varied across VLM queries.
+It compares favorably with text-only summarization; the latter requires additional computation, some instruction tuning, yet tends to propagate contradictions (i.e., hallucinations).

-Property-specific annotations (PSAs) not only facilitate comparison, search, and aggregation across occurrences---they also make it easier to run visual question answering in a structured, iterative manner.
-By specifying the value of an inferred variable in the prompt while querying for another property, we can probe VLMs in a causally driven manner.
-As one might expect, prompt-chaining improves the accuracy of downstream VLM inference.
-We compare PSAs versus descriptive object captions on the magnitude of this improvement.
-Despite being compared with captions containing strictly more relevant information, PSAs are on par in terms of prompt-chained VLM accuracy.